-Explanation: This error occurred while locking the container database.
-This error may occur while adding, modifying, or deleting an entry from the container database.
-Please note that the container database exists in file cntrDB, which is located at /netbackup/vault/sessions/cntrDB.
+Explanation: This error occurs while locking the container database.
+This error may occur during the addition, modification, or deletion of an entry from the container database.
+Note that the container database exists in file cntrDB, which is located at <install_path>/netbackup/vault/sessions/cntrDB.

-Recommended Action: Please read the relevant log file under the directory netbackup/logs/vault for more details.
-Be aware that if this directory does not already exist, a log file will not be created.
+Recommended action: Read the relevant log file under the directory netbackup/logs/vault for more details.
+Be aware that if this directory does not already exist, a log file not created.

-If some other vault operation is using the container database and has locked it, wait until that operation is complete and the container database is unlocked.
+If some other Vault operation uses the container database and locks it, wait until that operation completes and the container database is unlocked.